c172p-team/c172p/README.md

 * Gilberto Agostinho (gsagostinho): texturing, sounds, bug tracking, testing

-* thevirtualfer: 3D modeling and texturing
+* Fernando Barbosa (thevirtualfer): 3D modeling and texturing

 * Wayne Bragg (wlbragg): effects - damage, rain/fog/ice, internal/external shadows, bushkit (Special thanks to Thorsten Renk for all the work involved in giving us the base for these effects)